Alfresco/docs-alfresco/search-services/1.4/upgrade/migrate.md

 ## Migrate to Search Services

-Use this information to migrate from Search and Insight Engine 1.4 To Search Services 1.4 using a distribution zip.
+Use this information to migrate from Search Services 1.4 To Search Services 1.4 using a distribution zip.

-> **Note:** A reindex is not required when you migrate from Search and Insight Engine to Search Services.
+> **Note:** A reindex is not required when you migrate from Search Services to Search Services.

-1. Stop Alfresco Search and Insight Engine.
+1. Stop Alfresco Search Services.

     ```bash
     ./solr/bin/solr stop